Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Acknowledgements

 \section{Acknowledgements}

 We thank R. Mansuroglu for insightful discussions.
-This work was supported by the EU program H2020-FETOPEN project 828826 Quromorphic and is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
-NAM is funded by the Alexander von Humboldt foundation.
+This work was supported by the EU program H2020-FETOPEN project 828826 Quromorphic as well as the EU program HORIZON-MSCA-2022-PF project 101108476 HyNNet NISQ and is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
+NAM is funded by the Alexander von Humboldt Foundation.